By Rhonda Mann, Tufts Medical Center Staff

 Here are ten common foods that you might not think of as beneficial:

-Packed with vitamins A and C, oranges can aid in the absorption of iron.
+You hear orange and the health benefit that comes to mind most likely has to do with the common cold.
+Packed with vitamins A and C, oranges also aid in the absorption of iron.
 Adequate iron stores during pregnancy help to deliver oxygen to a growing baby.
 Other options that have similar impact include carrots and sweet potatoes.

 Eggs are a great source of Vitamin D and choline.
 Choline helps with brain development.

 Legumes and beans are lean proteins that are high in fiber.
 They also contain iron, folate and calcium.

 4. Non-fat or low-fat Greek yogurt